matthieugomez/statar/README.md

 ````

 # data.table functions
 The package adds the following verbs for data.tables.
 Syntax for variable selections works similarly to `dplyr`.
-Every function that uses NSE also has a version that accepts strings, formulas or quoted expressions : its name is the NSE name with _ at the end.
+Every function that uses NSE also has a version that accepts strings, formulas or quoted expressions : the SE name is the NSE name with _ at the end (see [dplyr vignette](https://github.com/hadley/dplyr/blob/master/vignettes/nse.Rmd)).

 ````R
 library(data.table)